 - A delivery landscape, based on strict transport management rules (such as policies, schedules and roles) and used to verify release candidate versions, where propagation towards production is typically done with manual confirmation

-Result of the Deliver & Change phase should be your app being deployed to the production subaccount, so that it can be used by your end users.
+Result of the Deliver & Change phase should be your app being deployed to the production subaccount with the fitting amount of control of your production environment, so that the app can be used by your end users.

-To make sure your app is provided with the right availability and performance, continue with Monitor & Operate, the next phase in your DevOps adoption journey with SAP Cloud Platform.
+To make sure your app is now provided with the right availability and performance to its end users, continue with Monitor & Operate, the next phase in your DevOps adoption journey with SAP BTP.